pvtl-dnoguerol/spring-k8s-fluentd-logging/README.md

 In this example, Fluentd is configured to only pass DEBUG and TRACE log entries from the Spring Boot app to its (FluentD's) STDOUT.
-In a real-world scenario, the should store the logs somewhere more useful :-)
+In a real-world scenario, the config should store the logs somewhere more useful :-)